SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-logs.md

 ### Collect RDS Logs

+#### Find the list of log group names for RDS instance

+Collecting logs from an RDS instance requires specifying the list of log group names.
+From the AWS CloudWatch console, please find the log group(s) relevant to the integration.

 #### Create collector config file

-Save the following config for collecting RDS logs in a file named `postgres-logs-collection-config.yaml`.
-Make sure to update the log group name(s) under the `named` section of `awscloudwatch` receiver in the config.
+Save the following configuration for collecting RDS logs in a file named `postgres-logs-collection-config.yaml`.
+Make sure to update the log group name(s) under the `named` section of the `awscloudwatch` receiver in the config, and set the `region` with the relevant value.

 ```yaml
 receivers: